ghjoaorodrigues/42/README.md

-# 42 School
+# 42

-Welcome to my 42 School journey!
+Welcome to my 42 journey!
 This repository serves as an index to all my individual project repositories from the 42 coding school curriculum.

 ---